 Together with the World Bank, Bill and Melinda Gates Foundation, Norwegian University of Life Sciences (Skatteforsk), Columbia University, OTPR - Office of Tax Policy Research and University of Michigan Ross School of Business, the IFS TaxDev programme is organizing a conference on taxing personal income and wealth in developing countries.
-It will be held in Washington D.C., May 7-8, 2020.
-Submission by December 15, 2019.
+It will be held online on Thursday 24th September and Friday 25th September.

 This conference will bring together leading researchers and policymakers to discuss recent research on taxing personal income and wealth with relevance for developing countries.
 The keynote address will be delivered by Wojciech Kopczuk, Professor of Economics and International and Public Affairs at Columbia University.